 Leadership in diversity, equity, and inclusion – our insights, your organization

-Our success is measured by our record of experience with organizations across the region and the country — over the last five years, 45% of our placed candidates in leadership roles have been women or visible minorities, far exceeding the national average of 37%.*
+Our success is measured by our record of experience with organizations across the region and the country — over the last five years, 45% of our placed candidates in leadership roles have been women or visible minorities.

-Whether you’re seeking a new Board member or a Director of Finance or looking for ways to improve engagement and strengthen your leadership pipeline, we can help you develop a tool kit for success.
+Whether you’re seeking a new Board member or a Director of Finance or looking for ways to improve engagement and strengthen your leadership pipeline, we can help you develop a strategy for success.

 The Chairman finished speaking and sat down, arms crossed.
 He’d put forward an impassioned argument for the merger; a great deal, negotiated over many months, a capstone of his career.